TearTheSky/agent-ops-pack/README.md

    ```
    Using this CONFIG, please create AI agent procedures by utilizing all available reference documents.
    Please extract components into subtasks and organize them in a modular structure with separate files.

    Then, referring to environment/system_environment.yaml, please copy the main procedure for each environment.
+   Environment-specific settings (especially safety measures) should be managed globally as centralized settings to avoid duplication.
-   There are no environment differences at this stage.
+   Other environment differences do not exist at this stage.
 Please discover and add them through future dialogue with me.

    After completing all work, please verify the file path consistency within each document and make corrections if necessary.
    ```